crs4/provenance-storage/README.md

 * Open http://localhost:3030 in a browser window to access the Fuseki web UI.
 The admin password is set in `docker-compose.yaml`.
 * Open http://localhost:9001 to access the MinIO web UI.
 The username is `minio` and the password `miniosecret`
+* Open http://localhost:8000/docs to access the FastAPI Swagger UI.

 Switch to another terminal window.